YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo10.md

+---
-title: Video 10 - Multidimensional Arrays and Introduction to vectors
+title: Video 10 - Multidimensional Arrays and Introduction to Vectors
 permalink: /cppvideo10
+---

 # This is the companion page for the C++ for Beginners Video 10 – Multidimensional Arrays and Intro to Vectors